-There are a few types of emails where including long-form content is actually useful.
+There are a few types of emails where including long-form content is useful.
 For example, if your lead is specifically interested in how you founded your company, you can create an email drip campaign with the story.
-At the end, you can add a CTA for them to join a webinar on how they can found their own company.
+At the end, you can add a CTA for them to join a webinar on how they can start their company.

-Unless it’s a case like that one, however, you want them to get to the CTA as quickly as possible.
+Besides a case like this, you want them to get to the CTA as quickly as possible.
 That means keeping your drip campaign emails two to three paragraphs long.

 2. Include a CTA button or question at the end of every email.

-Whether you want the lead to schedule a call, tell you who to reach out to, or sign up for a free trial, you’ll need to include a CTA at the end of every drip campaign email.
-Leads should know what they should do at the end of every message.
+Whether you want the lead to schedule a call, tell you who to contact, or sign up for a free trial, you’ll need to include a CTA at the end of every drip campaign email.
+Leads should know what to do after reading every email.